-Hiring a DUI lawyer in Jacksonville should be done immediately if arrested for drunk driving.
-Driving under the influence (DUI) is a serious offense in Duval County and that necessitates the hiring of the best DUI attorney in Jacksonville you can afford.
+Driving under the influence (DUI) is a serious offense that necessitates the hiring of the best attorney.
 A DUI allegation indicates that an individual has been operating a motor vehicle while under the influence of alcohol or other drugs.
 To be accused of DUI, you don’t necessarily have to be driving the motor vehicle.
 Being behind the wheel of the vehicle, even if it is parked, can be enough to support a DUI allegation.
 Just ask a few law firms.

 What is BAC?